ghernantes/Training.MLOps.MLFlow/2_MLFlow_Backend_and_Artifact_Storage_Scenarios_1_2_and_3/README.md

 $ mlflow ui --port 5001
 ```

-This launches a **'MLFlow UI server'** at http://127.0.0.1:5001 with the following default backend and artifact store configuration:
+This launches a **'MLflow UI server'** at http://127.0.0.1:5001 with the following default backend and artifact store configuration:

 ```bash
 mlflow ui --backend-store-uri ./mlruns --default-artifact-root ./mlruns--host 0.0.0.0 --port 5001